 In addition to fame and glory each winner will take home a little something special.
-Best of luck!

 THE BEST BIKE: You can ride any type of pedal-driven bicycle (no electric-pedal assist!), although we recommend a gravel, cyclocross or mountain bike for the Grinduro course.
 The ultimate setup is probably a disc brake-equipped gravel bike with high-volume tubeless clincher tires.
 However, at times a mountain bike is the better choice if you just want to enjoy the rough descent down Mt.
 Madarao.

 Be prepared with at least two extra tubes, a multi-tool and a mini-pump.

 A WORD OF WARNING: It’s rough and sometimes steep in the mountains here in Japan and the course in Madarao.
 If you come out on your road bike, you’re almost guaranteed to end up finishing on foot, if at all.
 We strongly recommend you bring a pair of SPD shoes.
 If you wear a pair of SPD-SL shoes, you’ll have a terrible experience when you hike a bike or cross a river.